validsdp/validsdp/README.md

 Documentation
 -------------

-To generate documentation from the Coq code, Camlp4 is required, so you should just have to run:
+To generate documentation from the Coq code (which requires Camlp4) you should just have to run:

     $ opam install camlp4